Skip to content

 • Practice Leave No Trace principles and respect the wilderness areas

-• Have a tall ATV flag mounted on your rig for safety and visibility
+• Have a tall flag mounted on your rig for safety and visibility

-• ATVs are not allowed in Zion National Park.
-However, you’ll catch glimpse of the Zion peaks from various trails throughout the area.
+• Off roading is not allowed in Zion National Park.
+However, you’ll catch a glimpse of the famous peaks from various trails throughout the area.

-• Observe posted signs and fenced areas, as these are marking sensitive habits for plant and/or animal habitat.
+• Observe posted signs and fenced areas, as these mark sensitive habitats for plant and animal habitats.

 • Respect private property.